SomeRandomGuy45/MacBlox/README.md

 - [x] Discord RPC support
 - [x] Checking for roblox updates
 - [x] Adding ClientAppSettings
+- [ ] Find a different way to close the terminal
+- [ ] Make a background thing that checks if roblox is being open

 # Building
 ### Libraries needed: